Renato Guttuso: Social art and the Second World War

 In 1937 Guttuso moved to Rome and opened his first studio in Piazza Melozzo.

 Due to his exuberant lifestyle, his friend Marino Mazzacurati nicknamed him "Unbridled Guttuso".
 He lived close to significant artists of the time: Mario Mafai, Corrado Cagli, Antonello Trombadori, also keeping in contact with the group from Milan of Giacomo Manzù and Aligi Sassu.

 Having rejected every academic canon, Guttuso joined the Corrente movement and wrote for Corrente di Vita in Milan.
 The movement was characterized by its strong opposition to Fascist rule and its influence on culture.
 Here he developed his "social" art, with his political attitudes evident in paintings such as Fucilazione in Campagna (1938) and Escape from Etna, the former dedicated to the poet Federico García Lorca, who had been shot by Franco's supporters during the Spanish Civil War.

 Guttuso continued painting during World War II, with his work ranging from landscape glimpses of the Gulf of Palermo to a collection of drawings entitled Massacri ("Massacres"), which implicitly denounced slaughters such as the Adreatine massacre.
 In 1940 he joined the clandestine Italian Communist Party and briefly took refuge in Genova, later returning to Rome.

 Crocifissione ("Crucifixion"), painted in 1940, is the painting for which he is best remembered and which earned him the second prize in the fourth Bergamo Prize in 1942.
 At the time it was derided by the clergy, who labelled Guttuso a "pictor diabolicus" ("devilish painter").
 The Fascists also denounced it for depicting the horrors of war through the lens of religion.
 Guttuso wrote in his diary: "this is a time of war.
 I wish to paint the torment of Christ as a contemporary scene... as a symbol of all those who, because of their ideas, endure outrage, imprisonment and torment".
-He become an active participant in the partisan struggle in 1943.
+He became an active participant in the partisan struggle in 1943.

 After the war, in 1945, Guttuso, along with artists Birolli, Marchiori, Vedova and others, founded the Fronte Nuovo delle Arti (New Arts Front) as a vessel for the promotion of the work of those artists who had previously been bound by Fascist rule.
 He also collaborated on the magazine Il Calendario del Popolo, established the same year.
 During this time he also met and befriended Pablo Picasso.
 Their friendship would last until Picasso's death in 1973.
 Socio-political themes dominated Guttuso's work during this time, depicting the day-to-day lives of peasants and blue-collar workers.